ARM-software/acle/main/acle.md

 * Added description of SVE reinterpret intrinsics.
 * Changes and fixes for [Function Multi Versioning](#function-multi-versioning):
   * Added [MOPS](#memcpy-family-of-operations-intrinsics---mops).
+  * Change name mangling of the default version.
   * Align priorities to account for feature dependencies.
   * Introduce alternative names (aliases) `rdma` for `rdm`.
 * Introduced the `__ARM_FEATURE_PAUTH_LR` feature macro in section